Mount Peres

-Mount Peres (تل الفرس, Tall al-Faras, הר פֶּרֶס, Har Peres) is a volcanic mountain located in central Golan Heights, some 5.5 km east of Moshav Keshet.
+Mount Peres (تل الفرس, הר פֶּרֶס, Har Peres) is a volcanic mountain in the central Golan Heights, within the Quneitra Governorate of Syria.
+It is located approximately 5.5 km east of the Israeli settlement of Keshet.
+The area has been under Israeli military occupation since 1967.

 Its highest point is 929 m above sea level, or about 200 m above ground level.
-The mountain is the southernmost of a series of dormant volcanoes that stretch up to the northern parts of the Golan Heights.
+The mountain is the southernmost of a series of dormant volcanoes that stretch up to the northern parts of the Quneitra Governorate.
 On top of the mountain is a well-preserved crater, 200 m in diameter and 35 m deep.